 - ACT or SAT.
 One of these tests is required for all incoming freshman.
 UF accepts both and has no preference.
 There is no limit on the number of times a student may take the tests and the writing sections are no longer required.

 - SAT Subject Matter Tests.
-While homeschool transcripts are accepted, SAT subject tests are required to demonstrate proficiency in all subject matter areas, unless the student has taken 2 or more classes in those subjects from a regionally accredited entity.
+While homeschool transcripts are accepted, SAT subject tests are required to demonstrate proficiency in all subject matter areas, unless the student has taken two or more classes in those subjects from an institution recognized by UF.
 A student can only take two SAT subject tests at a time and it can take several weeks for UF to receive the official scores, so it is critical to have a plan for taking these tests if needed.

 It’s never too early to start